Email-Dashboard/Email-Dashboard/README.md

 # :mortar_board: License

 This program is a free and open source software.
-You can redistribute it and/or modify it under the terms of the license provided in the [LICENSE](LICENSE) file.
-Use of this software is subject to important terms and conditions as set forth in the [LICENSE](LICENSE) file.
+You can redistribute it and/or modify it under the terms of the license provided in the 🔗[LICENSE](LICENSE) file.
+Use of this software is subject to important terms and conditions as set forth in the 🔗[LICENSE](LICENSE) file.

 # :mag: Acknowledgement

 If you liked our dashboard, please give us a "**Star**" :star:.
 Your support is what keep us moving forward and delivering happiness to you!
 Thank's a million, you're our Clark Kent/Kara Danvers!
 In case of any questions or concerns, feel free to contact us anytime.
-Btw you can see our guilds from our [credit content](https://github.com/mesutgulecen/Email-Dashboard/blob/master/Credit.md) :blush:
+Btw you can see our guilds from our 🔗[credit content](https://github.com/mesutgulecen/Email-Dashboard/blob/master/Credit.md) :blush: